Virgile-fr/Raindrop-HomePage/README.md

 <h3>to use it, this is fairly simple.</h3>

 <ol>
+<li> Download the content of this app and host is wherever you want</li>

 <li> make sure you are log-in in your Raindrop Account</li>

 <li> go to this link https://app.raindrop.io/settings/integrations </li>